ldv-klever/klever/docs/deploy_local.rst

 .. note:: Absolute path to :file:`klever-deploy-local` is necessary due to environment variables required for the
           Klever Python virtual environment are not passed to sudo commands most likely.

+.. note:: You should install Klever Python package in the editable mode in case of the development mode
+          (:ref:`software_requirements`).
+Otherwise, some functionality may not work as intended.

 After successfull installation one is able to *update* Klever multiple times to install new or to update alredy installed :ref:`klever_addons` and :ref:`klever_build_bases`: